-If the drawbar connector are not properly mated your engine may exhibit erratic or no operation.

-If this happens, turn off the track power and make sure that the connectors are properly seated.
+If the drawbar is not properly connected your engine may exhibit erratic or no operation.
+If this happens turn off the track power and make sure that the drawbar connectors are properly seated.
 Then reapply power to the track and continue operation.